 2) local factors include high restorations that interfere with biting and chewing.

-Grinding erodes the tooth enamel and therefore results to increased susceptibility to decay and faster wear of teeth.
+Grinding erodes the tooth enamel and therefore results in increased susceptibility to decay and faster wear of teeth.
 It also leads to jaw pain.